 - Integrity and transparency in all interactions;

-- Culture of respect, inclusion, and collaboration among faculty, students, and greater community;
+- Culture of respect, inclusion, and collaboration among a diverse body of faculty, students, and greater community;

 - Interdisciplinary focus enriching student, staff, and faculty experience.